kwgch/claude_code_cluster/README.md

 ### Option B: Manual Setup

 1. **Edit your task**
-   Open `instruction.md` and fill in the **USER TASK SPECIFICATION** section at the bottom with your specific task details.
+   Open `task.md` and fill in your task details.

 2. **Start tmux session**
    ```bash